Preservation Project Phase 1 Complete

 El Nacimiento, the largest and longest-running nativity scene in the Southwest, was created in the 1970s by Maria Luisa Tena, and is located in the home.

-TMA’s much anticipated preservation of La Casa Cordova is underway thanks to generous funding from Mr. and Mrs. William A. Small, Jr., founders of the Stonewall Foundation, a fund of the Community Foundation of Southern Arizona.
-This project has also been funded in part by a grant from the Johanna Favrot Fund for Historic Preservation of the National Trust for Historic Preservation.
+TMA’s much anticipated preservation of La Casa Cordova has just been completed, thanks to generous funding from Mr. and Mrs. William A. Small, Jr., founders of the Stonewall Foundation, a fund of the Community Foundation of Southern Arizona with additional support from Paul and Alice Baker, Joyce Broan, and a grant from the Johanna Favrot Fund for Historic Preservation of the National Trust for Historic Preservation.